 Electronic Preventive Services Selector (ePSS)

 AHRQ's Electronic Preventive Services Selector (ePSS) is a quick, hands-on tool designed to help primary care clinicians and health care teams identify, prioritize, and offer the screening, counseling, and preventive medication services that are appropriate for their patients.
 The ePSS is based on the current, evidence-based recommendations of the U.S. Preventive Services Task Force (USPSTF) and can be searched by specific patient characteristics, such as age, sex, and selected behavioral risk factors.
+When using this tool please read the specific recommendation to determine if the preventive service is appropriate for your patient.
+This tool is not meant to replace clinical judgment and individualized patient care.
 Available both as a Web-based selector and as a downloadable PDA application, the ePSS brings information on clinical preventive services that clinicians need - recommendations, clinical considerations, and selected practice tools - to the point of care.

 Some of the ways the ePSS is being used include: